uwblueprint/sistema/README.md

 # In the root directory to sync seed.ts to the current data models of the database
 npx @snaplet/seed sync

-# seeding the database according to seed.ts
+# Seeding the database according to seed.ts
 npx prisma db seed

-# check if the tables are seeded correctly
+# Check if the tables are seeded correctly
 SELECT * FROM public."<Table-name>";

 ```